Download & Other Tools

 On kidsdata.org, indicators of youth alcohol, tobacco, and other drug use come from:

-Data based on student reports are available by grade level (7, 9, 11, and/or non-traditional), gender, level of school connectedness,* parent education level, and sexual orientation.
+Data based on student reports come from the California Healthy Kids Survey (CHKS) and are available by grade level (7, 9, 11, and/or non-traditional), gender, level of school connectedness,* parent education level, and sexual orientation.

 - Student reports of alcohol or other drug use (excluding tobacco) in the previous month overall and on school property